Trust-Machines/axelar_stacks_bridge/GAS_SERVICE.md

 Error conditions:

 - Returns `err-invalid-amount` if the amount is not greater than 0
-- Returns `err-invalid-sender` if the sender is not the same as tx-sender
 - Returns `err-insufficient-balance` if the caller has insufficient balance

 ### add-native-gas